imagekitio/docs-keep-a-changelog/media-library/overview/comments-on-assets.md

   - Deletion of a thread.
   - Resolution or unresolution of a thread, signaling changes in status or resolution.

   Notifications are only sent to users who have at least "Can view" permission on the file.
+A user won't receive notifications for their own actions.

 ## Access control and permissions